 Can Bearded Dragons Eat Grapes?

-We recommend not overfeeding grapes as they are very high in water content and sugar.
-Both can lead to digestive problems.
 We’ve seen other sources online state they’re also high in Oxalate content – but that’s just not backed up by the data (3.4mg/100mg is not a high Oxalate content).
 Though it is fair to say that dark grapes do appear to have a higher oxalate content than green grapes.

 Advantages Of Grapes For Bearded Dragons